imagej/imagej.github.io/_pages/plugins/trackmate/algorithms.md

 2. If the spots are separated by more than the max allowed distance, the link is forbidden, and the cost is set to [infinity](http://docs.oracle.com/javase/6/docs/api/java/lang/Double.html#positive-infinity) (*i.e* the blocking value).
 If not,
 3. For each feature in the map, a penalty p is calculated as
     $$ p = 3 \times W \times \frac{ | f_1-f_2|}{f_1+f_2} $$
-    where W is the factor associated to the feature in the map.
+    where W is the weight associated to the feature in the map.
 This expression is such that:
     -   there is no penalty if the 2 feature values f1 and f2 are the same;
-    -   with a factor of 1, the penalty is 1 is one value is the double of the other;
+    -   with a weight of 1, the penalty is 1 if one feature value is the double of the other;
-    -   the penalty is 2 if one is 5 times the other one.
+    -   the penalty is 2 if one feature value is 5 times largerr than the other one.
 4. All penalties are summed, to form P = (1 + ∑ p )
 5. The cost is set to the square of the product: C = ( D × P )²